Preston Road Estate: Background and construction ( –1945)

 The 59 acre Eastern Cemetery was established 1931, on the eastern edge of the estate.
 The cemetery's chapel, in a striped polychrome brick and limestone Neo-Romanesque style also dates to 1931 and was listed in 2006.
+It contains the war graves of 95 Commonwealth service personnel of World War II.
 A branch library was opened in 1935, and a Methodist church in 1937, both on Preston Road.
 (Note: Both on the north side of Preston Road, just west of the Holderness Drain.
 There was also a Baptist mission church on Marfleet Lane, est. 1938, north of Willow farm.)
 An Anglican church, St George, was established on Marfleet Lane in 1938 as a subsidiary of the parish of Marfleet.
 A tower and sanctuary was added c.
 1955.
 The church closed 2009, and was demolished c.
 2011.

 By the late 1930s the estate was extensive (or under construction) along both sides of the Holderness Drain, and on both sides of Preston Road, and an extension north-east of Marfleet Lane and Preston Road to a similar plan centred on Wingfield and Swanfield Roads was also being built.

 By the mid 1940s the entire development area was full of housing, excluding some ground used for allotments or playing fields.
 The extents were defined by the Marfleet Old Drain and Poorhouse Lane to the east, by Hopewell Road and Portobello Street to the north, and by the Holderness railway line to the south.
 The northeasternmost extent of the estate included a new school; (Note: The school and direct environs may be referred to as being in the Bilton Grange Estate, but they are contemporary with the Preston Road scheme, with a matching street plan design, differing from the Bilton Grange road plan designs.) the school Estcourt High had been relocated from Southcoates after the original had been destroyed by bombing during the Hull Blitz.
 (Note: The Hopewell Road school building was built during the Second World War, and opened 1941, as a junior school.
 Girls displaced from the destroyed Escort school admitted in 1945.
 The girls (senior) department admitted boys in 1973 was renamed Bilton Grange High.
 Both the junior and senior schools closed in 1988, and the site was reorganised as Archbishop Thurston comprehensive CE school.)